pnlbwh/pnlpipe/README.md

     source $PNLPIPE_SOFT/tract_querier-<hash>/env.sh

-# Installing Software Without Using a Pipeline
+# Installing Software without Using Pipeline

 You can install software without configuring a pipeline and running `./pnlpipe <pipeline> setup`.
 To do this, use the `install` subcommand: